omega-gg/HelloSky/README.md

 - Windows XP and later.
 - macOS 64 bit.
 - Linux 32 bit and 64 bit.
-- Android 32 bit and 64 bit (experimental).
+- Android 32 bit and 64 bit.

 ## Requirements